mirairoad/NodeJS-Express-MongoDB-REST/README.md

 # Installation
 1) npm install to download the packages
-2) set up the enviroment variables on your server or through the file.env
+2) set up the environment variables on your server or through the file.env
-3) install mongoDB or create an account on Atlas
+3) install MongoDB or create an account on Atlas
-4) create an account sendgrid and request the APIs
+4) create an account SendGrid and request the APIs

-REST API
+# REST API Routes
-For fetching the data from the RESTAPI it may be a good Idea to use POSTMAN.
-You will find below a PDF with the REST API Routes available so far.
+For fetching the data from the RESTAPI it may be a good idea to use Postman.
-REST_API_ROUTES

 # Users
 POST http://localhost:1338/api/signup